JahirPendhari09/ReachInBox-Frontend/README.md

 # ReachInBox-Frontend

 ## Overview
-This repository contains the code for Reachinbox frontend  App using typescript with react for an assignment given by Reachinbox.
+This repository contains the code for Reachinbox frontend  App using React with Typescript for an assignment given by Reachinbox.

 ## Technologies Used ( Frontend )
   - Typescript